 Spring time sales and special offers aren’t the only reason to check out Legends Outlet’s Kansas City on a bright, sunny day.
 Scattered throughout the outdoor shopping, dining and entertainment district are murals and sculptures paying tribute to famous Kansans.
 Snap a selfie with Amelia Earhart or pose like Maurice Green and learn a little about these legendary Kansans and their role in the state’s history.

-Find more instant spring break inspiration with our newly released 2020 digital visitors guide here.
+Find more instant spring break inspiration with our Latest Digital Visitors Guide.